Holly-Horwood/keto_pantry/README.md

  Keto and Low Carb are very similar, the main difference is the amount of carbs allowed daily, those eating Low Carb (Low Carbohydrate) will consume usually between 50gm to 100gm of carbs per day whereas a Keto (Ketogenic) diet is stricter, limiting the daily intake to less than 50gm per day to maintain a state of ketosis in the body.

  I consider myself quite knowledgeable in this area as I have lived the low carb lifestyle for many years now.
 I also created my own low carb Facebook page for diabetics in New Zealand that at the time of writing this has over 1600 members and continues to grow almost daily.
 Via my Facebook page I am able to discuss, learn, teach and share ideas, the page was a great inspiration for this project.
-I intend to eventually extend on this site to include restaurant recommendation for people looking for places to eat the offer low carb friendly options.
+I intend to eventually extend on this site to include restaurant recommendation for people looking for places to eat that offer low carb friendly options.
 My Facebook page alone has already changed so many lives for the better and I see this project as the start of another venture that will continue to help make diabetics lives easier and improve their health along the way.

 **Audience:**